oracle-samples/idm-samples/idcs-sdk-sample-apps/nodejs/README.md

 ## Run the Sample Web Application

 - Open a command prompt, navigate to the **nodejs folder**, and enter `npm install` to install all of the necessary modules, which are specified in the **package.json** file.

 - Extract the **passport-idcs** folder of the SDK zip file into the sample web application source code's **node_modules** folder.

-- In the command prompt, run the `node app.js` command to start the application
+- In the command prompt, run the `npm start` command to start the application

 - Open a browser window, access the http://localhost:3000 URL, click **Log in**, and then click the Oracle red icon.

 - The Oracle Identity Cloud Service Sign In page appears.